 But it is evolving, and how consumers interact with brands is changing.
 Having a Social Media Strategy is definitely an important part of your overall marketing strategy.
 Be heard, be seen, and be engaging … give people a reason to talk about your brand!

-In 2012, 81% of North Americans conducted research online before buying a product; much of this research was conducted through social media platforms.
+Over 80% of North Americans conducted research online before buying a product; much of this research was conducted through social media platforms.

 The learning curve for social media can be steep, and creating and maintaining a presence on even one platform can be more time-consuming than some businesses realize.

 Of all the questions we receive about social media, the biggest by far is: